 Overcoming perfectionism isn’t easy, but more and more people are letting go of the need to be perfect and sharing tips to help others do the same.

-Attorney and recovering perfectionist Craig Wheatley described his process on LinkedIn: “My focus has had to change from trying to do things perfectly to doing them as efficiently as I can and moving on to the next challenge.
+Attorney and recovering perfectionist Craig Wheatley wrote on LinkedIn: “My focus has had to change from trying to do things perfectly to doing them as efficiently as I can and moving on to the next challenge.
 Sometimes a bit of mess is alright.”

 Content marketing manager Sophie Michaud also shared her strategy: “My anti-perfectionist mantra?
 Do the thing, even if you do it poorly, and once it’s done, move on.”